Galena woman hurt in crash, faces drug charges

-GALENA, Ill. – Authorities said a Galena woman was injured in a crash this morning in Jo Daviess County and now faces drug charges.
+GALENA, Ill. — Authorities said a Galena woman was injured in a crash Sunday morning in Jo Daviess County and now faces drug charges.

 Dorienne M. Molitor, 22, was taken by ambulance to Midwest Medical Center in Galena for treatment of minor injuries, according to the Jo Daviess County Sheriff’s Department.